 You can also take some trails off the main one that lead to beautiful springs and mini swimming holes, which are well worth it.
 Take your time as when will you be back here again!
 There will be a fork in the road with a sign saying Springs to the left and Dam to the right.
 Definitely take the extra 30 minutes to go see the springs.

 There are fish in the streams, logs you have to walk over to cross the springs, frogs and more as you are immersed in neature.
 This is all before you even get to the best part at the end!
 Also keep an eye open for crayfish in the stream under rocks.

 Once you have had your fun in the springs, and probably not have even seen a soul while relaxing there, it is on to the waterfalls, cave and toilet bowl!
 Another .5 mile hike from the fork in the road you will get to the waterfall.

 I will say, if you want to attempt jumping in the toilet bowl you need to be a strong swimmer.
 There is now a sign saying no entering the toilet bowl and they took away the tree that used to get you into it.
 It is a petrifying 11 seconds under water as you are being pulled around by the current and the small cave opening isn’t that big either and visibility is non-existant with all of the bubbles, you essentially just swim to the light.
 I almost had to save someone who didn’t take it seriously and he hit his head.

-- The most “end payoffs” of any hike in Arizona outside of Havasupai.
+- The most “end payoffs” of any day hike in Arizona or that I have ever seen.